Leslie C. Smith: Military career

 From 1981 to 1985, Smith earned a Bachelor of Business Administration in Accounting from Georgia Southern University, then went on to study for a Master of Science in Accounting from Central Michigan University and then a Master of Arts in National Security and Strategic Studies from the National Defense University.

-On graduation from Georgia Southern University, Smith was also commissioned as a Field Artillery Officer in the United States Army and then assigned as a Chemical Army Officer.
+During attendance at Georgia Southern University, Smith was commissioned as a Field Artillery Officer, serving with the Georgia Army National Guard.
+Following graduation, he was assigned as a Chemical Officer.
 Smith has Chemical Officer Basic and Advanced Courses and is a graduate of the Airborne School, United States Army Jumpmaster School, Command and General Staff College and National War College.

 His retirement ceremony was held on August 27, 2021, though he remained The Inspector General until September 1.
 LTG Donna W. Martin became the 67th Inspector General of the United States Army on September 2, 2021.

 Honors and awards

 Smith's honors and awards include: